RESTyard/RESTyard/Source/HypermediaClient/README.md

 There is still a lot to do:
 - Exception handling
-- Error responses by the api
+- Error responses by the api (http, authorization, hypermediaparsing and api), problem json, status codes
-- Authentification/Authorization
+- (more) Authentification/Authorization
-- Caching
-...
+- Use chache info from header so client may cache resolved documents ...

 Assumptions: